-- Create business case/prospect type
+- Create a business case/prospect type

-- Compile contact information and setup initial key alliance meetings
+- Compile contact information and set up initial key alliance meetings

 - Prepare a weekly status report for the weekly meetings.
 This report would consist of an update from the channel and alliance program master checklist with dates, the status and follow-up results from each category.